 One-of-a-kind fast seems to be becoming a thing of the past.
 Twin-of-your-kind is the real deal now!
 And no, don’t get me wrong, I am the harbinger of cloning-news NOT.
-I am talking of a true-to-life miniature version of your self that is now possible to achieve and attain, thanks to state-of-the art 3D scanning and color printing technology.
+I am talking of a true-to-life miniature version of yourself that is now possible to achieve and attain, thanks to state-of-the-art 3D scanning and color printing technology.
 While these may have been words we’ve all heard before, no stale news can stake claims to the invention of this technology.
-These custom-made mini twins, as they’re calling it, are a product of, well, besides your self, Twinkind 3D.
+As they’re calling it, these custom-made mini twins are a product of, well, besides yourself, Twinkind 3D.

-The process doesn’t come without its limitations though.
+The process doesn’t come without its limitations, though.
 The company suggests avoiding some materials, like silk, tulle, and chiffon.
 Such fabrics are liable to trip up the scanning software.
-Glasses must be taken off too but can later be restored digitally.
-However, as the technologies involved continue to develop, the shortcomings are expected shrink, not unlike the people in this case do.
+Glasses must be taken off, too but can later be restored digitally.
+However, as the technologies involved continue to develop, the shortcomings are expected to shrink, not unlike the people in this case do.

 The final figurines range in size from roughly 6″ to 13″, with a $1,700 price tag for the tallest.